stanton26/AppDefense/labs/v2/aws-integration-lab.md

 2\.
 After highlighting the appropriate security group click on the **Inbound** tab below

-    VMware Cloud on AWS establishes routing in the default VPC Security Group, only RDS can leverage this or create its own
+**Note: VMware Cloud on AWS establishes routing in the default VPC Security Group, only RDS can leverage this or create its own**

 ### Outbound Traffic